thingsboard/thingsboard/application/src/main/data/json/edge/instructions/install/docker/instructions.md

 Kafka is recommended for production deployments.
 This queue is used on the most of ThingsBoard production environments now.

+Hybrid implementation combines PostgreSQL and Cassandra databases with Kafka queue service.
+It is recommended if you plan to manage 1M+ devices in production or handle high data ingestion rate (more than 5000 msg/sec).

 Create a docker compose file for the ThingsBoard Edge service:

 ##### In Memory